Board of Directors and Staff

 Annette was appointed as head of the Paul Martin Law Library in August of 2011 until June 30 , 2022, and has taught Advanced Legal Research for the past thirteen years.

 Annette chairs the AI Standards Working Group of CALL/ACBD.
 Annette is Past-President of the Canadian Association of Law Libraries (CALL).
 From 2013 – 2015, she was President of CALL.
 From 2011-2013, she was Vice-President of CALL.
-Annette currently co-Chairs the CALL Vendor Liaison Committee.
+Annette currently co-Chairs the CALL Professional Development Committee.
+In 2025 and 2026, Annette was invited by lawyers, judges and other groups regularly to give talks on the topic of artificial intelligence’s use by the legal profession.

-Hor’s approach to innovation is strategic and forward-looking, grounded in a belief that the best legal tools are those that are purpose-built and well integrated into practice.
-He is a regular speaker on legal tech and the evolving role of AI in the profession.
+Hor’s approach to legal innovation is pragmatic and systems-oriented, grounded in the belief that the most effective tools are purpose-built, deeply integrated into real-world practice, and designed with end-users in mind.
+He is a regular speaker on legal technology, applied AI, and the evolving role of automation in legal and insurance ecosystems.

 Mofola (Mofy) Lyon is the Executive Director of Finance at Borden Ladner Gervais (BLG) LLP where she provides leadership, oversight and direction with respect to firm-wide finance operations.
 A Chartered Professional Accountant, she has held a series of finance and administrative positions in firms of varying sizes, and most recently served as National Director of Practice Management for BLG’s Corporate and Capital Markets group.
 Mofy combines expertise in financial reporting, analysis, and organizational performance to support both day-to-day operational excellence and long-term sustainability.
 She is an advocate for continuous learning, and currently mentors a group of CPA students.